 - i) There is no relevant audit information of which the Authority's auditors are unaware; and - ii) We have taken all the steps that we ought to have taken as members in order to make ourselves aware of any relevant audit information and to establish that the Authority's auditors are aware of that information.

-This report has been prepared having taken advantages of the small companies' exemption 1 of section 415A of the Companies Act 2006.
-This report was approved by the board on 12 November 2018 and signed on its behalf by:
+This report has been prepared having taken advantages of the small companies' exemption of the Companies Act 2006.
+This report was approved by the board on 29 September 2021 and signed on its behalf by: